 What Can We Do?

-Cassie reminds us that health starts at home, and it doesn't have to be major.
-Pick just one thing you can change and make that change.
+Watching a compelling documentary like "Children in Crisis" can leave anyone, but especially parents, feeling overwhelmed and even to a degree, helpless.
+There are important things to remember.
+Childhood obesity is an "everybody issue."
+We all have a part and a responsibility and it's important to do our best.
+Health starts at home, pick just one thing you can change and make that change.
 Then next week or next month, pick another thing and before you know it, you'll have made major changes by taking one step at a time.